bradtraversy/lsapp/README.md

 This is the source code for the "Laravel From Scratch" Youtube series by Traversy media.
 It is a website with a blog application.
 It also includes full authentication and file uploading.

+# Language Used
+This blog website is created using bootstrap front-end Framwork with Php for server side.

 ## Version
 1.0.0